aner-dev/stocks-analytics-elt-pipeline/docs/decision-log.md

 # pydantic

 - use pydantic as data quality tool

 # elt as pip package

 - eliminate the dependency on the execution location (working directory)
 - and allow any file to import any other file consistently, as if everything were in a central library.
 - problem: resolving the root module dependency $PYTHONPATH
 - solution: install the project as a Python package in editable mode (uv pip install -e .)
   - which avoids the need to manually manipulate the $PYTHONPATH based on the *current working directory*.
   - absolute imports regardless of where the code is executed

 # focus change to alpha vantage API

 - proyect evolutions from static dataset (data.gov) for a constant ingest of data
   - reasons: find limitations when trying to expand the scope of the project

 # extract data

 - extract.py created for dataset from data.gov
 - api.env & db.env
   - management with environment variables
 - db_connection.py
   - implementing manual connection to PostgreSQL database

 ## benchmarking

 - polars choosed for performance optimization at reading the csv
   - refer to benchmarking.md for implementation details

 ## documentation

 - switched from mkdocs to mkdocs-material

 # why use minIO

 - what problem i solve using a minIO bucket?
 - reasons for incorporate a minIO bucket in the architecture:
 - re-processing: if Transform logic changes, re-read from minIO without call API again MinIO acts as a resilient staging layer, ensuring data durability and operational reliability.

 1. Fault Tolerance & Recovery
    If transformation fails, raw data persists in MinIO Enables reprocessing without API re-calls

-2. Data Quality & Debugging
+1. Data Quality & Debugging
    Keep original data snapshots for validation
    Compare raw vs transformed data for debugging

-3. Historical Tracking
+1. Historical Tracking
-Maintain versioned raw data for audit trails
-Support historical reprocessing when business logic changes
+   Maintain versioned raw data for audit trails Support historical reprocessing when business logic changes

-4. Pipeline Resilience
+1. Pipeline Resilience
    Decouples extraction from transformation
    Prevents data loss during pipeline failures
    Enables backfilling and batch reprocessing

 # docker

 - what problem i solve using docker compose?
 - docker engine

 # transformation & data types

 - postgreSQL can't read efficiently .parquet files to fill their tables
 - because .parquet is *column oriented* and psql is row-oriented
 - however, the temporal type transformation to parquet in T1 is a worth-it trade-off
 - duckdb & polars are columnar engines; reading Parquet is significantly faster and cheaper than reading CSV for complex transformations.

 ## monitoring

 - added monitoring through metadata dictionaries
 - improvements:
   - better interaction between pipeline and monitoring systems & tools (like Graphana, Prometheus)
   - better logging

+# dynamic mapping and API rate limiting

+version 1: "Implemented a sequential ingestion strategy using Airflow Dynamic Mapping and controlled delays to stay within Alpha Vantage’s 5 RPM limit, effectively eliminating 429 errors and ensuring 100% pipeline reliability." version 2: "To comply with Alpha Vantage’s free tier limits (5 RPM), I implemented a Sequential Task Mapping strategy in Airflow by setting max_active_tis_per_dag=1 combined with a controlled 25-second delay between tasks.
+This ensures pipeline integrity and prevents 429 (Too Many Requests) errors while maintaining a reliable data ingestion flow."